bgamari/ghc-wiki-import/ghc-kinds/kind-inference.md

-(Because open type families do not have a body, they *would* still need their own kind inference story, where unconstrained meta-variables default to `*`.)
+(Because open type families do not have a body, they *would* still be considered to have a CUSK, where un-annotated type variables default to have kind `*`.)